 This is a Cross-post from The Trade Practitioner blog.
-Please contact Frank Samolis and Ludmilla Kasulke with any questions.
+Please contact Ludmilla Kasulke with any questions.
 Despite the Congressional recess and continued focus on COVID-19 economic relief, Trump officials announced several major trade actions over the last week that could impact global trade and supply chains.
-Here is a quick round-up of recent developments and … Continue Reading
+Here is a quick round-up of recent developments and what … Continue Reading

 On March 18, 2020, President Trump issued an Executive Order on prioritizing and allocating health and medical resources to respond to the spread of COVID-19 in the US, citing the Defense Production Act of 1950 (DPA), as amended (50 U.S.C.
 4501 et seq.).
 The DPA confers on the President, and his administration, a broad set … Continue Reading